Steak sandwich (Australia)

-A steak sandwich is a dish in Australian cuisine consisting of a piece of steak on a bun, roll, or between slices of bread, often with a variety of other ingredients.
+In Australian cuisine, a steak sandwich is a dish consisting of a steak on a bun, roll, or between slices of bread, often with a variety of other ingredients.
 It is sometimes called a steak sanga or a steak burger.

 The term steak sandwich is also known in the UK and the US, but is used for other sandwich styles featuring slices of steak or roast beef.
+In the US, steak burger is a marketing term used for a hamburger ostensibly made with higher quality ground beef.

 Description

-The sandwich always includes a steak as its main filling, typically not sliced in any way.
-Other ingredients vary, and it can be served on a bun, roll, or between slices of bread.
+The sandwich always includes a steak as its main filling, typically grilled or barbecued and not sliced into small pieces.
+Other ingredients vary, and the sandwich can be served on a bun, roll, or between slices of bread.
 When served on a bun, it is sometimes called a steak burger.